- James Paterson, Chair & Chief Executive Officer

 After passing the bar in 1984, he entered the private practice of law until becoming involved in aboriginal governance.
-He was subsequently appointed as the Chairman of the First Nations Lands Advisory Board and was elected as a Task Group member of the First Nations Summit.
-His experience led to an invitation to become involved in B.C. treaty negotiations representing the Chiefs of British Columbia.
+He was subsequently appointed as the Chair of the First Nations Lands Advisory Board and his experience led to an invitation to become involved in B.C. treaty negotiations representing the Chiefs of British Columbia.
 He is also an Okanagan business owner with several successful enterprises over the past 25 years.
 His latest ventures are Indigenous World Winery (2012) and Indigenous World Distillery & Spirits (2013).

-He is currently Chair of the Board for Peace Hills Trust and Chair of their Audit Committee as well as Chair of the First Nations Lands Advisory Board and Advisory Board member of Pacific Futures Energy Corp.
-He has previously been appointed to a number of boards and committees including: Board of Governor member for UBC & UBCO (2006-2007); Board member of BC Small Business Roundtable; Director, National Aboriginal Economic Development Board (1996-1999); President and Director, First Nations Finance Authority (1995-1997); Director, All Nations Trust Company (1988-1991); Member, Premier’s Advisory Committee (1988-1990); Director, Kelowna Chamber of Commerce (1986-1987) and Founding Director, Kelowna Friendship Society (1971).
+He is currently Chair of the Board for Peace Hills Trust and Chair of their Audit Committee as well as Chair of the First Nations Lands Advisory Board.
+He has previously been appointed to a number of boards and committees including: Board of Governor member for UBC & UBCO (2006-2007); Director, National Aboriginal Economic Development Board (1996-1999); President and Director, First Nations Finance Authority (1995-1997); Director, All Nations Trust Company (1988-1991); Member, Premier’s Advisory Committee (1988-1990); Director, Kelowna Chamber of Commerce (1986-1987).

 Robert obtained his Business Administration diploma from the Okanagan University College and his Bachelor of Law Degree from the University of Victoria.
-He has also been recognized with a number of awards including: Recipient of B.C.
-Aboriginal Business Awards Individual Achievement Award (2016); AFOA – Xerox Leadership Award, National Category (2013); Recipient of Queen Elizabeth II Diamond Jubilee Medal (2012); the Order of Canada (2006); the Okanagan College Distinguished Alumni Award; Recipient of the Commemorative Medal for the 125th Anniversary of Confederation; President’s Award, Westbank Chamber of Commerce; and the B.C.
-Academic Scholarship Award.
+He has also been recognized with a number of awards including: B.C.
+Aboriginal Business Awards Individual Achievement Award (2016); AFOA – Xerox Leadership Award, National Category (2013); Queen Elizabeth II Diamond Jubilee Medal (2012); Order of Canada (2006); Okanagan College Distinguished Alumni Award; Commemorative Medal for the 125th Anniversary of Confederation; and the President’s Award, Westbank Chamber of Commerce.

 Warren has over 20 years of marketing experience and a strong track record of business building in the food production and consumer goods industries.
 Prior to joining Temple Lifestyle, his previous roles included Senior Key Account Manager at Pepsico Beverages Canada, Regional Director West at Heineken Canada Inc., Western Regional Sales Manager at Sun Rype Products, Business Development Manager at ConAgra Foods, and Key Account Manager at Reckitt Benckiser.